cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ESA-DATA-PROCESSORS REENGINEERING-EN.md

 size: small
 name: Data-Processors Reengineering
 title: ESA CSC Data Processors Re-engineering (DPR)
-domains: Platform, EO Services
+domains: Platform,Image
 department: SPACE
 program: Copernicus
-domains: Platform, EO Services
+domains: Platform,Image
-summary: "Develop the generic Earth Observation Processor Framework (EOPF) and the associated reengineering of the L0 L1 L2 processors to support the transition of the Copernicus ground segment to a cloud environment and an improvement of the storage / recalculation strategy of the generated data."
+summary: "Develop the generic Earth Observation Processor Framework (EOPF) and the associated reengineering of the L0 L1 L2 processors to support the transition of the Copernicus ground segment (Sentinel-1, -2 and -3 Land) to a cloud environment and an improvement of the storage / recalculation strategy of the generated data."
 ---

 > __Customer__\: European Space Agency (ESA)